PChadx/readme/README.md

 `!captcha Hexagons` - This sets the captcha to the Hexagons one.

+`!captcha NONE` - This will make the bot ignore newcomers and not show them captcha nor add them in candidates list. useful for when other bots do that. (default)

 When a user enters the chat, it wil be presented with a captcha to resolve.
 If captcha resolved succesfully does not happen in 60 seconds user will be banned.
 If resolved succesfully captcha message will be deleted and user greeted.

 `#report` reply to a users message and it will forward the message and create a report card in the logs group